ahibbeler/obesity-health-data/README.md

 # Adult Obesity Data
 ## Acknowledgements
-This data repository was created for Professor Gotzler's English 105 class at the University of North Carolina at Chapel Hill.
+This data repository was created for Professor Gotzler's English 105 class in the Fall Semester of 2023 at the University of North Carolina at Chapel Hill.
 * It contains the raw data set and the subset that was created from the raw data which was accomplished by manipulating the data using Python3.
 * It also contains the Google Colaboratory Python notebook that has instructions on how the subset was created from the raw data.